 As more manufacturers explore demand-driven manufacturing as a production model, one common concern is whether demand-driven manufacturing and batch scheduling can live in harmony.
-Good news: They can
+Good news: They can and do, say analysts and experts in the field.
+With certain modifications, smart implementation and careful analysis of the tradeoffs involved, demand-driven processes and batch scheduling together can increase efficiency and reduce costs.

 From the earliest days, manufacturers have sought to be demand-driven.
 Sell one, make one was the pure ideal.
 But companies soon began to understand that by using more efficient manufacturing techniques -- such as batch scheduling -- they could be more standardized, more scalable and they could minimize costs, said Matthew Davis of Stamford, Conn.-based Gartner.